 The DMP provides an analysis of these elements considering all datasets to be elaborated and integrated in ULTIMATE.

-The DMP corresponds to the current status of knowledge within the consortium about the data that will be generated, collected, stored and processed.
-As such, the Data Management Plan (DMP) is not a fixed document but will evolve as the project develops.
-More specifically, this deliverable presents the first version of the DMP for the ULTIMATE project.
-The DMP will be updated at least in Month 30 (D7.6) and Month 48 (D7.7) of the project.
+The current document reiterates the processes established and includes changes and updates based on the progress in the ULTIMATE project and insights gained in the process.
+As such, the DMP is not a fixed document but will continue to evolve as the project develops.
+More specifically, this deliverable presents the second version of the DMP for the ULTIMATE project.
+The DMP will be updated again if developments require and at least in Month 48 (D7.7) of the project.